RAT+: Train Dense, Infer Sparse -- Recurrence Augmented Attention for Dilated Inference: Introduction

 \section{Introduction}

 Efficiency has become increasingly important for modern language models, as standard attention~\cite{attention} incurs a quadratic cost in both FLOPs and memory with respect to sequence length.
-Among many orthogonal approaches to efficiency (e.g. low-bit representations~\cite{quantization-iao} or faster optimization~\cite{muon}), a major line of work seeks to sparsify or replace the attention mechanism itself from the architectural perspective.
-Most of them can be grouped into two categories: training-from-scratch sparse architecture versus inference-time sparsification.
+Among many orthogonal approaches to improving efficiency (e.g., low-bit representations~\cite{quantization-iao} or faster optimization~\cite{muon}), a major line of work focuses on sparsifying or replacing the attention mechanism, which can be broadly grouped into two categories: training-from-scratch sparse architectures and inference-time sparsification.
+In this work, we instead explore training a more capable dense model to enable more flexible sparse inference patterns.

-The first design approach focuses on efficient architectures and trains them from scratch, including structured sparse attention (e.g., delicately designed dilated patterns~\cite{longnet,longformer}, local window attention~\cite{swintransformer,cohere_llm}), state space~\cite{mamba,mamba2}, linear attention~\cite{linear_attention, gateddeltanet}, and a recent RAT model~\cite{rat}, which inspired our architecture.
-Especially, RAT chunks the sequence, applies a forget-gate-like recurrence over attention keys and values within each chunk, and then performs inter-chunk attention (i.e., dilated attention) on the gated representations.
-These models typically require retraining for each design configuration to achieve high efficiency and strong performance, which is costly and inflexible across downstream hardware and task requirements.

-The second category focuses on inference-time sparsification, where a sparsified attention pattern is applied during inference.
-Dense pretrained models can often be sparsified into local~\cite{attention_sink} or importance-based patterns, such as top-k block attention~\cite{quest,moba}, with different strengths.
-For example, local attention reduces both computational and memory footprints but can be limited in capturing long-range dependencies, whereas importance-based sparsification can better preserve accuracy but may introduce additional overhead.
-Beyond these options, we find that dense attention fails to adapt to a classic structured pattern: \emph{dilated attention}.
-Although dilated attention is hardware-friendly and can substantially reduce both FLOPs and KV cache usage while preserving long-range connectivity, sparsifying a dense model into a dilated pattern results in severe performance degradation, even when combined with local attention.